redpanda-data/connect/website/docs/components/caches/about.md

 For the simple case where you wish to store messages in a cache as an output destination for your pipeline check out the [`cache` output][output.cache].
 To see examples of more advanced uses of caches such as hydration and deduplication check out the [`cache` processor][processor.cache].

+You can find out more about resources [in this document.][config.resources]

 import ComponentSelect from '@theme/ComponentSelect';

 <ComponentSelect type="caches"></ComponentSelect>